kalk1t/my_game/README.md

 ## 🛠️ Compilation

+it can be compiled as on windows also on linux

+makefile is up-to-date

 compilator file is ready - makefile

+user "make" to build a project

-use "make run" command in bash to run a project
+use "make run" to run a project

+use "make clean" to clean the solution